pletzer/python-aos-lesson/_episodes/10-large-data.md

 because there's a time cost associated with setting up and coordinating jobs across all the cores.

-> ## Parallel isn't always best
->
-> For smaller or very complex data processing tasks,
-> the time associated with setting up and coordinating jobs across multiple cores
-> can mean it takes longer to run in parallel than on just one core.
->
-{: .callout}

 Now that we've computed the daily maximum precipitation, we can go ahead and plot it: